A Neyman-Orthogonalization Approach to the Incidental Parameter Problem in Likelihood Models: Introduction

-We show how to construct estimating equations that are orthogonal to any chosen order in a general conditional-likelihood setting.
+Working in the conditional-likelihood setting, we show how to construct estimating equations that are orthogonal to any chosen order.
 These estimating equations can be understood to be generalizations of the projected score of \cite{SmallMcLeish1989} and \cite{WatermanLindsay1996}.
-They have an interpretation as higher-order influence functions, as introduced in \citet{RobinsLiTchetgenTchetgenvanderVaart2008}.
-Our approach applies to general low-dimensional target parameters that satisfy some moment restrictions.
+They can also be seen as higher-order influence functions, as in \citet{RobinsLiTchetgenTchetgenvanderVaart2008} and \citet{vanderVaart2014}.
+Our approach applies to general low-dimensional target parameters that satisfy a moment restriction.
 This includes functions of the nuisance parameters such as average elasticities or other average effects.
 The conditional-likelihood framework allows us to orthogonalize a given estimating equation without introducing additional nuisance parameters.
 As is well known, this is not essential to achieve orthogonality to order one.
 However, avoiding such additional nuisance parameters turns out to be very helpful in enabling the construction of higher-order orthogonalized estimating equations.

+Our approach relates to techniques to correct for bias in panel data (\citealp{HahnNewey2004}, \citealp{DhaeneJochmans2015b,DhaeneJochmans2015a}) and to the literature on small measurement error (\citealp{Chesher1991}, \citealp{evdokimov2023simple}).
+However, in contrast with these approaches, we do not restrict the nuisance parameters beyond the fact that they can be estimated at a certain rate.

 We illustrate the usefulness of our approach in several examples and in an empirical application to the estimation of nonlinear regressions on network data; a problem for which, at present, no alternative solutions exist.
 In this setting, we estimate a constant elasticity of substitution (CES) production function from the scientific output of research collaborations.
 As in \cite{AhmadpoodJones2019}, the production function depends on researcher-specific fixed effects.
 Estimates of the parameters can be used to quantify the degree of complementarity among researchers within teams, and to compute the impact of counterfactual re-allocations in the spirit of earlier work by \citet{graham2014complementarity}.